Kolabogat/resale_profit_manager/README.md

-# resale_profit_calculation
+# resale_profit_manager
-**resale_profit_calculation** - it's an application that allows you to account your resales, for example: digital goods, stocks, bonds, cryptocurrencies, other goods.
+**resale_profit_manager** - it's an application that allows you to account your resales, for example: digital goods, stocks, bonds, cryptocurrencies, other goods.
 ## How does this work?
 1. Login or Register
 2. Add ticket on Home page